thien-do/int-be/README.md

 ## Overview

 This is a mock back end for [InterNations' Front End challenge](https://github.com/dvkndn/int-fe/blob/master/TASK.pdf).
 It uses [JSON Server](https://github.com/typicode/json-server) and deployed to https://int-be.herokuapp.com/.
-To run it at your local:
+To run it locally:

 ```bash
 npm start